ServiceNowNextExperience/photobooth-uic-camera/README.md

 `snc ui-component project --name @snc/photobooth-uic-camera --description "Use the HTML5 camera in a photobooth app" --scope "x_snc_pb_camera" –offline`

-7. Don't forget to install the NPM dependencies (I always seem to):
+7. Don't forget to install the NPM dependencies (I always seem to miss this for some reason):

 `npm install`